Curriculum – English

 A Level English Literature

 As an A-level English Literature student, you will already be an enthusiastic reader who voraciously explores different genres and styles.
 You will be happy to engage in critical debate and to appreciate ideas in texts which may not fit with your personal tastes in reading.
-You will be interested in humanity and how humans behave (hopefully, you are quite enjoy gossiping about people’s actions and motivations) and will be willing to explore the consequences of human actions beyond the physical realm.
-You will be happy to talk in lessons and will find your time in class full of argument, laughter and challenge.
+You will be interested in humanity and how humans behave and will be willing to explore the consequences of human actions beyond the physical realm.

 As a student, you will be willing to engage in historical and social research: you will understand that the personal, social and political context of a writer is fundamental to the text and the narrative they wish to communicate.
-You will also be willing to analyse a text to consider why a writer has chosen the form, style, narrative voice (and even word-choice and rhythm) to best convey an idea, emotion or situation.
+You will also be willing to analyse a text to consider why a writer has chosen the form, style, narrative voice, word-choice and rhythm to best convey an idea, emotion or situation.

 Journey